Hodge realizations of 1-motives and the derived Albanese: Proofs

 with exact rows (and injective map $\beta $).
-Since $\psi_i$ are isomorphisms so is the map $\psi$. \end{proof} Each term of the complex $\tilde M$ is a direct sum of representable presheaves.
+Since the $\psi_i$ are isomorphisms $\psi$ is an isomorphism as well. \end{proof} Each term of the complex $\tilde M$ is a direct sum of representable presheaves.
 It follows, that the Betti realization of $ \tilde M $ is canonically isomorphic to the total complex $C^{sing}_\bZ(\tilde M)$ of the following double complex